 The sense of freedom, is not just about drawing barriers and suppressing the movement . it is about that feeling of living as a free human being.
 Israel never ceased to be less than a force of occupation an oppression and suppression that is injected in every behavior.
 Racism, discrimination,and murder.

 Today, thirty two years after our first intifada, it is not a coincidence that we are going back to square zero in this conflict.
 If we agree to call it a battle.
 I have to admit I don’t see it as such because an occupying force cannot be a conflict.
 Conflicts occur between rivals that share something in common.
 Israel has been an enforced external body on our people and our land.

 I could care less about the historical and religious myths and stories that each side try to enforce as a background for his right.
 I understand only one thing.
 This land is to its people, and people are those who have been growing here with a defined root and space.
 These people are us, Palestinians; Jews, Christians, and Moslems.

 Making this sound like a conflict over a land on the religious background is fruitless and meaningless.

 The colonial world led by Trump likes and Netanyahu, and Arab leaders that remain to be nothing but sub-products of colonialism, can never understand or grasp what it means to belong to a place.
 I do agree that Palestine in general, and Jerusalem, in particular, is unique.
-The relationship of the people that lives in it and know it is theirs, it is not a relationship of an immigrant to a new homeland or a needy to a nation-state.
+The relationship of the people that live in it and know it is theirs, it is not a relationship of an immigrant to a new homeland or a needy to a nation-state.
 It is a relationship of belonging, of existence, of something that outreaches life itself, it is a matter of survival.

 To be or not to be…

 What is happening continues to be based on discrimination, racism, and theft.
-This s why Israel will never be able to claim ownership on our land.
+This is why Israel will never be able to claim ownership on our land.
 You cannot claim ownership on what you steal.